File structures (analysis.struct)

 - at(i)

-return the ith aggregate member
+return an accessor to the ith aggregate member

 is_executable = analysis.struct.PE.Characteristics.at(1).value